 How to Open a Checking Account in the Philippines

-Checking account opening is almost similar to opening a savings account in terms of requirements and procedures.
-Here's the key information you need to remember before you open a checking account.
+Opening a checking account is almost similar to opening a savings account in terms of requirements and procedures.
+Here are some things you must remember before opening a checking account.

 Most banks require the following documents for opening a checking account in the Philippines: